Suffolk athlete Davies targets Olympic qualifying time ahead of new-look London Marathon

 SPORTS ACTION PHOTO

-The 2020 London Marathon– but not as we know it – takes place on October 4 with Ipswich JAFFA’s Helen Davies in the elite ladies’ field.
-Athletics correspondent Carl Marston talks to Suffolk’s leading lady ahead of the big day
+The 2020 London Marathon– but not as we know it – takes place this Sunday with Ipswich JAFFA’s Helen Davies in the elite ladies’ field.
+Athletics correspondent Carl Marston talked to Suffolk’s leading lady ahead of the big day

-Although the masses will not be taking part in the London Marathon this year, Suffolk’s leading lady Helen Davies will be toeing the line with big ambitions in just over three weeks time.
+Although the masses will not be taking part in the London Marathon this year, Suffolk’s leading lady Helen Davies will be toeing the line with big ambitions this Sunday morning.

 Davies will be part of the revamped 26.2-mile race for elite athletes, which will feature multi-laps of a Horse Guards Parade loop, rather than the traditional crowd-lined route from Greenwich to The Mall, after the original event scheduled for April was postponed due to the COVID-19 pandemic.

 And instead of 45,000 runners, of all shapes and sizes, many of them in fancy-dress and running for charity, there will be less than 50 in the elite men’s and elite women’s fields in action on Sunday.

 Davies admits that it will feel “odd,” but she is relishing the opportunity to post a big personal best and perhaps give herself an outside chance of being considered for selection for next year’s rearranged Olympic Games in Tokyo.

 To even be in contention for a place, or to come close to the 2hrs 29mins Olympic qualifying time would be a terrific achievement for an athlete who now competes in the veteran over-40 age group.

 “The London Marathon is still very much on for me, though it will feel more like a championship marathon than a big city marathon,” explained Davies, who recorded a swift PB of 2:34:06 on completing a hat-trick of Brighton Marathon victories last year.